-The Ed.D. program in Higher Education Leadership requires 45 hours.
-This includes Statistics and Methods I or its equivalent, which is taken at the master's level at MBU.
+The Ed.D. program in Higher Education Leadership requires a total of 45 hours beyond the master's degree.
+This includes Statistics and Methods I or its equivalent, if taken within the last seven years.
 This prerequisite may be met by an equivalent course at another institution.